arayik-ud/tmp-demo/README.md

 To launch

 `TMP`: Add the project to the Unity Hub and open with Unity Editor. `SpriteRuntime.cs` file contains the logic for conversion.
 `TMP_Build`: Open the project with VS Code and using the `LiveServer` extension, launch it (it will be launched on http://localhost:5500 by default).
-The `editor-content.json`, located in the root folder of the project contains the data (`EditorContentDTO`) that is used to render the content.
+The `editor-content.json`, located at the root contains the data (`EditorContentDTO`) that is used to render the content.